polterguy/lizzie/docs/introduction.md

 John Doe
 ```

+The `{ ... code ...}` notation is what is necessary to create a _"lambda object".
+Such lambda objects are used when we need multiple statements that are to be
+evaluated sequentially, such as we do when creating a function, or when we
+create a loop, or when we create an `if` statement.
+This is similar to JavaScript
+and C#.

 ### So what is a Symbolic Delegate anyway?

 A _"Symbolic Delegate"_ is exactly what it sounds like.
 It's a delegate, associated